 Educate yourself and unpack whiteness with these resources:

-Reading and Resources for Activists — my free mammoth, curated list of recommended articles, blogs, books and programs is a comprehensive resource and a great place to begin learning about racism, gender, social justice and diversity
+Reading and Resources for Activists — my mammoth, curated list of recommended articles, blogs, books and programs is a comprehensive resource and a great place to begin learning about racism, gender, social justice and diversity.
+Available to Patreon supporters.

 Anti-Racism Consulting for Gutsy Leaders — my consulting and coaching service for people to implement and integrate anti-racism into their life and business

 Diversity is an Asset — a workbook and training created by Desiree Adaway, Ericka Hines and Jessica Fish.